MadMaddie81/Knowing-Europe/README.md

 * All countries are matched up with the correct flag, capitol, city image and the "wrong" options for the Capitols game.
 * All randomisers works as intended.
 * The same question / country will not appear twice during the same game session.
-* The Statistics bar increments the score and the game rounds played as intended, and correctly calculates the win %.
+* The Statistics bar increments the score and the game rounds, as intended, and correctly calculates the win %.
 * The game play has a nice comfortable pacing and feels neither stressed or too slow.
 * The Result screen chooses the correct message depending on the player's score.
 * Changing window tabs / tabbing out of the browser will not affect the game.
 * Reloading the page resets the game, which is expected.

-* __The finished game has been stress tested and critiqued by an 8 year old with a passion for geography.__
+> * __The finished game has been stress tested and critiqued by an 8 year old with a passion for geography.__
-  - The boy reluctantly admitted that the game works flawlessly every game round (as did his score).
+>   - The boy reluctantly admitted that the game works flawlessly every game round (as did his score).

+---

+## __Credits__

+* All images of flags and cities has been aquired from [__Wikipedia__](https://wikipedia.org/)
+* The image used for the favicon is a generic clipart picture, found on [__Google__](https://google.com/)
+* This repository has been based on the Code Institute [__full template__](https://github.com/Code-Institute-Org/gitpod-full-template)
+* All other help and tutorials I used has already been credited in this readme where the feature was implemented.
+* The code was written by me, Madeleine Vikner.